marilia-calado/marilia-calado/README.md

 - 👋 Hello, I’m @marilia-calado!
-- 👩‍💻 I'm a Junior FullStack Web Developer certified by Kenzie Academy Brasil.
+- 👩‍💻 I'm a FullStack Web Developer certified by Kenzie Academy Brasil.
 - 📫 You can contact me at mgcd.calado@gmail.com